Texas’ 85th legislative session will not make cuts to mental health care funding—despite having to make cuts in other areas.

 Gov. Greg Abbott and state leadership have asked state agencies to scale back funding requests by 4 percent in the 85th legislative session because of anticipated budget deficits related to the drop in the price of oil, said Annalee Gulley, director of public policy and government affairs for Mental Health America of Greater Houston.

-Before the 84th session ended in June 2015, the Texas Legislature passed a budget that increased mental health funds by $298 million.
+Before the 84th session ended in 2015, the Texas Legislature passed a budget that increased mental health funds by $298 million.
+Yet, Gulley said Texas still ranks among the lowest funded states in the country.

 “While we’ve seen funding increases for mental and behavioral health services during the past two legislative sessions, the allocated resources were simply not sufficient to compensate for the historic underfunding of state-provided mental- and behavioral-health services, especially when coupled with Texas’ rapid population growth,” Gulley said.